 Similarly, a study comparing 15 trials found that wearing compression stockings could reduce the risk of DVT by as much as 63 percent in surgical cases.

 Compression stockings don’t just prevent blood clots in those who’ve had surgery or trauma.
-Another study concluded that these stockings could also prevent DVT and pulmonary embolism in people on flights of at least four hours.
+Another concluded that these stockings could also prevent DVT and pulmonary embolism in people on flights of at least four hours.
 Blood clots in the legs can form after a long flight due to prolonged sitting in a confined space.

 If you experience leg trauma or have surgery, your doctor may prescribe compression stockings for use during your hospital stay or at home.
 You can purchase these from a pharmacy or a medical supply store.